 You can apply for a History Card at LMA on submission of two types of identity information (see the History card application page for full details) or for a Library Card at Guildhall Library (which requires acceptable proof of identity).
 The Library Card can be used to consult archives at Guildhall only.

-Most original documents from the five named groups of archives stored at Guildhall can be produced within 20 minutes of request on average.
+Most original documents from the three named groups of archives stored at Guildhall can be produced within 20 minutes of request on average.
 For records consulted on microfilm, the films are held on open access in the reading room.

 Please note: Two working days’ advance notice will be required for access to the Stock Exchange applications for listing files (Ms 18000-18000A).
 This is because they are held off-site.
 Orders may be placed at Guildhall Library or at LMA.